ArdanaLabs/apps-team/workflow-guidelines.md

 - For each sub-feature, you can create a PR from the sub-feature to the feature branch and ping the right people for a review

+Notes:
+- TDD doesn't deny design-first, it enforces it
+  * It is possible to start implementing something without fully thinking through the design first.
+Testing, not so much.
+- I have found the 150 LoC/PR idea a good rule of thumb.
+Not everything fits into that.
+  * The use of feature and subfeature branches can be very productive